mlchethanupb/myworks/storage/minutes/minutes-meeting-storage 2020-09-17.md

 ## Status of Last Action Points

 * Calculated some performance metrics using docker.
 * Kafka set up issue on Kubernetes under progress.
 * Checking machine learning algorithms for implementation.

 ## Discussed Issues

-•	    Check python Kafka API document for consumer part issue on Kubernetes
+* Check python Kafka API document for consumer part issue on Kubernetes
-•	    Check pods and tcpdump connections using lsof-i-p-n command.
+* Check pods and tcpdump connections using ``lsof -i -P -n`` command.
-•	    Create docker prototypes of producer and consumer on Kubernetes and check if they are able to send and receive messages.
+* Create docker prototypes of producer and consumer on Kubernetes and check if they are able to send and receive messages.

 ## Action Points

 * Collect metrics as many possible as can for performance   analyzation.
 * Solve Kafka Set up issue on Kubernetes.
 * Try to find correlation between ex.
 CPU consumption and Storage over time on the metrics that are collected using machine learning.